ChrisUMB/source-resource-packer/README.md

 ![](assets/install.png)

 ### First Time Setup
 When you first start the application, it will extract all the default resources from the game's assets.
 This is important to understand because these will be the same resources you might reference when creating a resource pack, so this is best done on a clean install, or at least an install with clean assets.
-It will still work if you have modified assets, but those will become what SRP understands as the "default" ones.
-Mind you, **this can take quite a while if you have a slow hard drive,** but this only happens the first time you start SRP.
+It will still work if you have modified assets, but those will become what RSP understands as the "default" ones.
+Mind you, **this can take quite a while if you have a slow hard drive,** but this only happens the first time you start RSP.

 ### First Impression
 ![Pretend there's an image here.](assets/first-impression.png)
-When you first install SRP, you'll be greeted with this screen.
+When you first install RSP, you'll be greeted with this screen.
 By default, you won't have a lot going on, however after the first time setup has completed running, you'll have a few new folders in your game directory: `resourcepacks` and `srp/resources`.
-The `resourcepacks` folder is where you'll place folders or zip files of resource packs to be packed into the assets using SRP.
+The `resourcepacks` folder is where you'll place folders or zip files of resource packs to be packed into the assets using RSP.
 As you can see, I've provided you a couple to start with: `Inverted Cube Pack` and `Void Pack`.
 You don't have to use these, they're just for demonstration purposes of both how to apply resource packs and the file structure that resource packs follow.

 ### Sorting
 The order that your resource packs are in matters.
 It will apply them from top to bottom, where default resources are always first.
 This is important because if you have two resource packs that change the same files, the resource pack that comes second will inherently have "priority" and overwrite that file.
 Try not to have resource packs with conflict, but if it happens, this is how you try your best to mitigate it.
 Use the up and down arrow to the right of the resource pack entry to modify it's position in the list.
 Remember; they're applied TOP to BOTTOM.